xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

         // Otherwise the snapshot was not available.
         // +optional
         AvailableAt *metav1.Time `json:"availableAt" protobuf:"bytes,2,opt,name=availableAt"`

+	// Setting Bound to true means that the snapshot is created (and uploaded) sucuessfully, and
+	// VolumeSnapshotContent is created and binded with the VolumeSnapshot.
+After Bound is true, users
+	// can start use VolumeSnapshot to provision new volumes.
+	Bound bool

 	// The last error encountered during create snapshot operation, if any.
 	// This field must only be set by the entity completing the create snapshot
 	// operation, i.e. the external-snapshotter.